Owen1297/Assistant/README.md

 # Worried about the security of your API key?
 the api key is securely stored in a txt file in C:Users\YOU\OneDrive\Documents\assistant\src

+# DEPENDENCIES: NONE
+the installer installs python if you don't have it, along with all the neccissary modules either way!